SerenityOS/serenity/Documentation/BuildInstructions.md

 Next, update your local package information from this repository:

+# Debian / Ubuntu

 ```console
 sudo apt update
 ```

-Now on Ubuntu or Debian you can install gcc-13 with apt like this:
+Install gcc-13 with apt like this:

 ```console
 sudo apt install gcc-13 g++-13